 Around the corner from the South Australian Museum is the Migration Museum.
 Australia is such a young country and we have been very much moulded by immigration, often in waves from various cultures.

 This museum takes a look at everything from the First Fleet to immigrants of today.

 The Migration Museum is housed in what was once South Australia’s Destitute Asylum, which is interesting in itself.
 It often has temporary exhibitions in some of the various buildings on the site.

-Another exhibition was based around our perceptions of pain.
-There was the chance to get involved, where visitors could experience pain and other stimuli and understand how outside elements affect the amount of pain we felt.
+Another exhibition was based on our perceptions of pain.
+There was the chance to get involved, where visitors could experience pain and other stimuli and understand how outside elements affect the amount of pain we feel.
 Interesting!
-And no, it was more “uncomfortable” than truely “painful”.
+And no, it was more “uncomfortable” than truly “painful”.

 Art Gallery of South Australia

 The South Australian Art Gallery is exactly as it sounds – a place for art.
 It covers all styles of art, from traditional paintings to modern sculptures with over 38000 individual pieces in the collection.

 There are various display areas, and usually, there are also temporary exhibitions, so there are always new things to come and look at.

 Each day there are a variety of free tours through the galleries.
 Some of the tours are general and show a bit of everything, other times they are for a specific area or exhibition.

 There are often special evening events too, usually on Fridays, and during the day there are regular talks, films or other things to participate in.
 Look at the events page on their website for more details.